 Orange, lemon, lime, grapefruit, and other citrus fruits.
 Apricot, apple, peach, etc. Clean, light, and invigorating.

-Warm vanilla, spices and incense resins.
-Reminiscent of the Far East.
-Also ambery and musky.
-Kind of mysterious!
+Warm vanilla, spices, and incense resins.
+Amber-y and musky.

 Scents like bergamot, oakmoss, labdanum, and patchouli.
 Mossy and very earthy smelling.

 Perfumes and colognes are made up of many different accords to produce a harmonious scent.
 Because our body chemistry is unique to us, the same perfume will smell slightly different (or completely different) depending on who is wearing it.
 Further, it will smell different in the bottle or sprayed on a card than it will on your skin.
 Secret Number Four: Spray it on a card first.
 After five or ten minutes, smell it again.
 See if it still speaks to you.
 Then and only then, spray it on your skin.

 Secret Number Five: Take your skin type into account.
 Is your skin dry or oily, or in-between?
 If you’re drier, the scent will dissipate more quickly.
 And so a highly concentrated perfume will have more staying-power for you than an Eau de Toilette.

 Where a scent is placed on the body also effects how long it will last.
 And because fragrances are made up of those different notes or layers that wear away with minutes and hours, the scent you are wearing will change as time passes.
 As I mentioned earlier, wait until the fragrance evaporates!

 Secret Number Six: Our sense of smell is keener as the day wears on and also in warmer weather.
 Shop later in the day so you can truly and best smell the different perfumes.